“There is no economic world.”

 So rather than any positive changes to the corpus of economics, my practical suggestion for economics curricula is to directly emphasize those cases where conceptual accounts of economic phenomena seem very convincing a priori, but fall short (or are actually meaningless!) when examined in holistic/quantitative terms.
 An example is the common myth that China’s growth is export-led, as expressed by the common misconception that exports as a share of GDP translates to ‘exports make up x% of a country’s economy’.
 In fact, exports divided by GDP is typically a meaningless number.
 This is shown by the fact that Hong Kong and Singapore’s exports were over 200% of its GDP in 2006, which would imply the absurd conclusion that exports were twice as big as their economies.
 Rather, these values are overstated because typical export statistics do not account for intermediate inputs, which comprise roughly two-thirds of GDP.
 An example is Australian auto parts that are imported by China, assembled, and then exported to the USA, which grossly overstates the US-China trade deficit, since most of Asia’s goods reach the USA through China.
 As Lamy (2011) points out, these overstated figures have direct political effects, ranging from protectionist lobbying to diplomatic disputes.
 What we really want to know is the value added by China.
 After correcting trade figures to better reflect value-added, the US trade deficit with China shrinks 40%, and the US-Japan imbalance actually rises by 33% (Johnson & Noguera, 2011).
 To phrase the point in a gimmicky way: instead of ‘Made in China’, most products should really say ‘Made globally’.
 It really does matter.

 No positive changes or ‘reforms’ need to take place in order to make economics bearable.
 Even Mike Konczal’s relatively benign suggestion to teach macro before micro is in danger of degenerating into ‘world-creation’—or: teaching ‘the economy’ instead of economics.
-Rather, the real change that needs to occur is in economics pedagogy, by providing students with the quantitative tools necessary to see how various urban legends are vacuous or based on fallacious logic.
+Rather, the real change that needs to occur is in economics pedagogy, by providing students with the formal tools necessary to see how various urban legends are vacuous or based on fallacious logic.
 The task of the economics professor is de-worldification—or, showing students that they ‘know’ even less than they think they do.
 If, after previously having no reason to question a given narrative about the economy, a teacher patiently explains to me how it couldn’t possibly be the case, that’s cool.
 That’s damn cool.

 Conclusion: Prolegomena to a Theory of Capitalism